Puppy potty training is an exercise in patience and love.

 If possible, it’s advisable to take your puppy out at night if it is whining or exhibiting signs that it’s time to go potty.

-Reward your puppy for good behavior, even if it means you get less time with your pillow.
+Reward your puppy for good behavior, even if you get less time with your pillow.
 You can lean on puppy pads if you need your puppy to let you sleep through the night.

 The time your puppy can wait to go potty will increase as your dog ages.